s2yao/f25-take-home-assessment/README.md

 Build a weather data system where users can submit weather requests and retrieve stored results by ID.

 ## MESSAGE FROM SAMUEL
-Remember to download dotenv, I used it since Python doesn't autoload the .env file
+Remember to download dotenv, I used it since Python doesn't autoload the .env file, Frontend
 ```bash
 pip install python-dotenv
 ```
-And I used canvas-confetti for the amazing button effect
+And I used canvas-confetti for the amazing button effect, Frontend
 ```bash
 npm install canvas-confetti
 ```
+The user needs to create a .env file at the root directory

 Somehow, I spent like 8 hours on this

 ## Project Structure